teamapp-ai/teamapp-ai.github.io/features.md

 ---
 {:.font-weight-bold}

-# easily manage repeating and one off tasks across multiple teams
+# easily manage repeating and one-off tasks across multiple teams

-##### be up and running in 1 day on a beautifully simple app that requires no end user training
+##### be up and running in 1 day, on a beautifully simple app that requires no end user training